LouiseSteward/learn/public-health/text/quiz-12.md

 	+	The International Classification of Functioning, Disability and Health (ICF)
 	- 	The International Care Framework (ICF)
 	- 	The Interprofessional Care Framework (ICF)
-13. Why will interprofessional care will become more important in the future?
+13. Why will interprofessional care become more important in the future?
 	+	There is a growing number of patients with multiple, chronic problems that are very difficult for one person to manage alone
 	- 	There is a growing risk from viral epidemics so it is important for staff to share skills
 	- 	There is a growing burden of disease, meaning that staff from different professions must become less specialised and be prepared to do each other’s work